ubuntu-Deutschland-eV/portal-kubuntu-de/content/interview-sebastian-kugler-about-kde-41.md

 []{#Sebastian.2C_the_current_development_of_KDE__is_very_fast.2C_the_step_from_KDE_3_to_KDE_4_is_giant._The_whole_environment_was_designed_anew_and_filled_with_new_apps._It.27s_now_more_appealing_for_developers_to_work_with_you_now.2C_too.3F}

 ### [Sebastian, the current development of KDE is very fast, the step from KDE 3 to KDE 4 is giant.
 The whole environment was designed anew and filled with new apps.
-It's now more appealing for developers to work with you now, too?]{.mw-headline}
+It's now more appealing for developers to work with you now, too?]

 I think so.
 In Plasma we use a very easy API also for webdevelopers,